openAFT/adaptfx/MANUAL.md

 sf_stepsize: float
     stepsize of the sparing factor stepsize. sf_prob_threshold': float
-    probability threshold of the sparing factor occuring according to the gaussian parameters. inf_penalty : float
+    probability threshold of the sparing factor occuring. inf_penalty : float
     infinite penalty for certain undesired states. plot_policy : int
-    in which fraction should policy be plotted (zero being none).
+    in which fraction should current and future policies be plotted.
 ```